fastify/fastify-reply-from/README.md

 Custom URL protocols `unix+http:` and `unix+https:` can be used to forward requests to a unix socket server by using `querystring.escape(socketPath)` as the hostname.
-This is not supported for http2 nor unidici.
+This is not supported for http2 nor undici.
 To illustrate:

 ```js
 const socketPath = require('querystring').escape('/run/http-daemon.socket')